 You log into Snapchat.
 You see that wonderful fire symbol next to the name of your best friend.
 The number is growing daily.
 You are enjoying your best ever Streak (officially known as a Snapstreak).
 You’ve become a Snapchat master!

 Then the worst thing that could possibly happen happens.
 Unexpectedly, you’ve lost your Snapchat Streak.
 Your life is ruined.
 But don’t panic!
-You can sometimes get your Streak back, and in this article we explain how to do just that.
+We’re going to show you how you might be able to get your Streaks back.

 Snapchat Streak Rules